-Join hosts Eric Cesal and Karen Kubey as we speak with Peggy Deamer and David Langdon about how to assert architecture’s relevance in healthy and productive ways.
+Join hosts Eric Cesal and Karen Kubey as we speak with Yale University Professor Emirata of Architecture, Peggy Deamer and former student, David Langdon about how to assert architecture’s relevance in healthy and productive ways.

 And don’t forget to check out our guests’ recommendations!

 - An Educator of Influence: John Hejduk of the Cooper Union

 - A book you should be reading: Capital and Ideology by Thomas Pikkety

 - Educators you Should Follow today: Kadambari Baxi of Barnard College, Jeremy Till, of St. Martins University, and Jane Rendell and Peg Rawes, both of the Bartlett School of Architecture.